-(The term "General" found throughout this policy applies to all Medicaid and NCHC policies)
+(The term "General" found throughout this policy applies to all Medicaid policies)

 - a.
-An eligible beneficiary shall be enrolled in either: - 1. the NC Medicaid Program (Medicaid is NC Medicaid program, unless context clearly indicates otherwise); or - 2. the NC Health Choice (NCHC is NC Health Choice program, unless context clearly indicates otherwise) Program on the date of service and shall meet the criteria in Section 3.0 of this policy. - b.
-Provider(s) shall verify each Medicaid or NCHC beneficiary's eligibility each time a service is rendered. - c.
-The Medicaid beneficiary may have service restrictions due to their eligibility category that would make them ineligible for this service. - d.
-Following is only one of the eligibility and other requirements for participation in the NCHC Program under GS 108A-70.21(a): Children must be between the ages of 6 through 18.
+An eligible beneficiary shall be enrolled in the NC Medicaid Program (Medicaid is NC Medicaid program, unless context clearly indicates otherwise); - b.
+Provider(s) shall verify each Medicaid beneficiary's eligibility each time a service is rendered. - c.
+The Medicaid beneficiary may have service restrictions due to their eligibility category that would make them ineligible for this service.